alloy/RealNative/README.md

 ╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝╚══════╝    ╚═╝  ╚═══╝╚═╝  ╚═╝   ╚═╝   ╚═╝  ╚═══╝  ╚══════╝
 ```

 A [React Native](https://reactnative.dev) application with _only_ user-land **C** code.
-For those of us that _do_ want to make use of React’s approach to defining views, but also realize that modern languages like **Objective-C** and **Swift** are just not good enough.
+For those of us that _do_ want to make use of React’s approach to defining views, but also realize that modern languages like **Objective-C** and **Swift** are just too high-level.
 Really, stitching together views needs to be optimized as much as possible.
 (PRs to port this code to assembler are much appreciated.)

 Highlights include: